Hardship vs Harm: Why Children Need Challenge to Grow

 We live in a time that elevates comfort.

-When comfort becomes the highest value, discomfort appears threatening.
+When comfort becomes the highest value, discomfort begins to look like danger.

 But discomfort is not automatically destructive.